TvOS: Apple TV Software 2.0

 In February 2008, Apple released a major and free upgrade to the Apple TV, labelled "Take Two" (2.0).
 This update did away with Front Row and introduced a new interface in which content was organized into six categories, all of which appeared in a large square box on the screen upon startup (movies, TV shows, music, YouTube, podcasts, and photos) and presented in the initial menu, along with a "Settings" option for configuration, including software updates.
 It also made updates over the air, meaning the computer was no longer required.

 Apple TV Software 3.0

 In October 2009, Apple released another update for the Apple TV called "Apple TV Software 3.0".
 This update replaced the interface in version 2.0 with a new interface which presented seven horizontal columns across the top of the screen for the different categories of content (Movies, TV Shows, Music, Podcasts, Photos, Internet, and Settings).
 This update also added features such as content filtering, iTunes Extras, new fonts, and a new Internet radio app.
 One new feature in particular was the 'Genius' playlist option allowing for easier and more user friendly playlist creating.
+The final update for the Apple TV (1st Generation) was Apple TV Software 3.0.2, released February 10, 2010.